Scholes can go on for two more years, says Neville

 Not a big fan of the January transfer window, Neville said Scholes' return would allow manager Alex Ferguson to refrain from paying inflated prices to plug the midfield gap.

 "People get fascinated with the January window but it's never been a success for Manchester United or any other club," he argued.
-"Chelsea last year signed David Luiz and Fernando Torres for 75 million euros (62.1 million pounds).
+"Chelsea last year signed David Luiz and Fernando Torres for 75 million.

-"You pay inflated prices.
-When a player signs at the start of the season in June, he has three months to get used to (the club).
+"You play inflated prices.
+When a player signs at the start of the season in June, he has three months to get used to.
 He signs in January and he has February, March and April to settle and the season ends in May.
 So you don't get any benefits.

 "I don't see the benefits of signing a player in January.
 So Scholes coming back in and hitting the ground running is beneficial for the club."